dcadenas/pagerank/README.md

   //First we draw our directed graph using the link method which receives as parameters two identifiers.
-  //The only restriction for the identifiers is that they should be integers. graph.Link(1234, 4312) graph.Link(9876, 4312) graph.Link(4312, 9876)
+  //The only restriction for the identifiers is that they should be integers. graph.Link("1234", "4312") graph.Link("9876", "4312") graph.Link("4312", "9876")
-  graph.Link(8888, 4312)
+  graph.Link("8888", "4312")

-  probability_of_following_a_link := 0.85 // The bigger the number, less probability we have to teleport to some random link tolerance := 0.0001 // the smaller the number, the more exact the result will be but more CPU cycles will be needed
+  probability_of_following_a_link := 85 * pagerank.DotONE // The bigger the number, less probability we have to teleport to some random link tolerance := pagerank.Dot4ONE  // the smaller the number, the more exact the result will be but more CPU cycles will be needed

-  graph.Rank(probability_of_following_a_link, tolerance, func(identifier int, rank float64) {
+  graph.Rank(probability_of_following_a_link, tolerance, func(identifier string, rank int64) {
     fmt.Println("Node", identifier, "rank is", rank) })
 }